Dynamic DSC

 Temperature modulated DSC

-The conventional method of applying a constant heating rate is modified by adding temperature modulation using a sine wave.
-This technique allows for the separation of overlapping reactions and facilitates the straightforward determination of specific heat capacity.
+A conventional constant-rate heating is combined with a sine wave (sinusoidal temperature modulation), which enables the separation of overlapping reactions and the straightforward determination of heat capacity.

 • Separate observation is achievable